Camp Wapsie Leadership Program

 Overall Program Goals:

-- Increase sense of self-worth.
+- Create a better sense of self-worth.

 While prior Camp Wapsie experience is very helpful it is not a requirement to be considered for the Leadership Development Programs.
 Contact the camp for more information.